-If you’re looking for a place to elope or host a wedding in Arkansas that will give you a controlled environment away from the stress and risk of inclement weather that the outdoors brings, while still giving you the feel of being outdoors, I know just the venues for you.
+If you’re looking for a stunning wedding venue that will give you a controlled environment the outdoors can’t give, while still giving you the feeling of being outdoors, I know just the venues for you.
+The glass chapels in Arkansas are some of the most beautiful and popular venues in the state for weddings and elopements!

 Arkansas is home to three glass chapels that are known worldwide as being some of the most beautiful wedding venues.
 These venues have been featured in countless blogs, magazines, and have been seen on TV.
-Each chapel is unique in its own way, but they all carry the essence of being a serene place to quietly enjoy the nature that surrounds the chapels.
-I have photographed weddings and elopements countless times at all three of these venues, and they are certainly some of my favorites when it comes to indoor venue options in Arkansas!
+Each chapel is unique in its own way, but they all carry the essence of being a serene place to quietly enjoy nature.
+I’ve photographed weddings and elopements countless times at all three of these venues.
+They are undoubtedly some of my favorites when it comes to indoor venue options in Arkansas!

 Thorncrown Chapel